imchin/Xicro/docs/setupxicro.rst

                 "(The name of the package that contains the interface file)/(Name_of_fileinterface).action"
         4. time_out : Limit the maximum action usage time.
 (In type float)

-    6. Setup_Action_server : Configuration for action server.
+    6. action_server : Configuration for action server.
         In format : [ [ID_action,Name_action,Interface,time_out],[ID_action_2,Name_action_2,Interface_2,time_out_2],.......]

         1. ID_action : It sets the ID of the action_server for the system Xicro